-from makes for war and not for peace, and Rio Janeiro.
+because I think your propaganda Plenipotentiary from Washington makes for war and not for peace, and Rio Janeiro.
 The ministers from Nations have followed your plan for other capitals had been previously

-This change takes from this country Mr. Federico Alfonso Pezet, who, as secretary of legation and as minister, has long been a prominent figure in Washington's diplomatic life.
+This change takes from this counshould be changed and all peoples try Mr. Federico Alfonso Pezet, who, should prepare for peace and that as secretary of legation and as minister, has long been a prominent figure in Washington's diplomatic life.
 During his successive terms of service Mr. Pezet has devoted much of his time to discussing before commercial bodies and educational institutions in different parts of the country the problems of the Americas in their inter-relationship, contributing much to the understanding of the people of the United States of life and conditions of sister republics on this hemisphere.